yandex/yatagan/api/module.md

 - Automatic component factory/builder generation is not supported - an explicit one must be written if required.

-- `@IntoList`/`@IntoMap` bindings contributions are not inherited from parent component.
-  Clients will get "duplicate bindings" error instead.
-An obscure case, yet worth mentioning.

 ## Basic sample

 ```kotlin